 With visitor experiences playing such a critical role in supporting our regional vibrancy and working to attract visitors in region, we will be working to ensure our products complement our long term vision and strategy, and the needs and desires of the visitor of the future, as well as those looking to work and invest in the region.
 We will be identifying potential product exploration paths and working to support product development with community experts and advocates to bring these products to life.

 Promotion of our region continues, with the ability to implement some larger above-the-line activity across billboards, bus backs, and TV.
 Our focus remains on the domestic market, which has traditionally been where the majority of our visitors have come from.
-We are utilising this extra investment to increase our reach and awareness, as well as bringing online a new South Island growth market/audience through a range of above and below the line activities, including strategic partnerships.
+We utilised this extra investment to increase our reach and awareness, as well as bring online a new South Island growth market/audience through a range of above and below-the-line activities, including strategic partnerships.

-During the first few months of 2022, we ran a visitor attraction campaign across YouTube, Facebook, and Instagram targeting the Auckland, Wellington, Christchurch, Whanganui, Waikato, Manawatū, and Bay of Plenty regions, which are either an easy direct flight, or drive journey.
+During 2022, we ran a visitor attraction campaign across YouTube, Facebook, and Instagram targeting the Auckland, Wellington, Christchurch, Whanganui, Waikato, Manawatū, and Bay of Plenty regions, which are either an easy direct flight or drive journey.
 The goal was to build on our existing Taranaki Like No Other brand awareness, as well as encourage people to book their next trip to Taranaki.
 We received some exceptionally high numbers of reach and engagement, with 12 million video views, and 9,500 click-throughs to the Taranaki Like No Other website.

-During spring 2022, we have targeted static adverts featuring across Google, Facebook, and Instagram to spotlight 4 of the amazing events happening in Taranaki: Feastival Taranaki, Coastal Five, Spiegel Fest, and NZ Tattoo and Arts Festival.
-These will be run in conjunction with some planned TV commercials to run during September.
+We also placed static adverts featuring across Google, Facebook, and Instagram to spotlight 4 of the amazing events happening in spring in Taranaki: Feastival Taranaki, Coastal Five, Spiegel Fest, and NZ Tattoo and Arts Festival.
+These ran in conjunction with TV commercials during September.